-Psychologist William James wrote in 1899 a classic largely neglected today, Talks to Teachers, a book that draws upon his psychology textbook written a decade earlier.
+In the 1890's psychologist William James took to the road, talking to teachers from Chicago to Colorado Springs, a journey that culminated in Talks to Teachers.
+Largely neglected today, Talks was published in 1899, drawing upon his psychology textbook written a decade earlier.
 We will read Chapter 7 of Talks and grapple with the following questions: What does James mean by "Soft pedagogics"?
 Why are imitation and emulation important?
 Why does James extol habit?
 We will explore the ways James balances Progressivism with traditionalism.
-James' approach to education is pragmatic and eclectic: memorize and associate; handle objects and think abstractly; compete and cooperate; work in groups and struggle alone.
+James' approach to education is pragmatic and eclectic: memorize and associate; handle objects and think abstractly; complete and cooperate; work in groups and struggle alone.
 "Truth is what works," says this pragmatist.
-Looking at my Education Week article, "A Timeless View of Education From 1899," we will discuss the degree to which James' psychological insights are still valid.
-We will also look at his career as a public intellectual.
+Looking at my 2013 Education Week article, "A Timeless View of Education From 1899," we will discuss the degree to which James' psychological insights are still valid.

 Criticism of Progressivism started in the 1930's.
-We consider several challenges to it.
+We will consider several challenges to it.
 In 1927 the famous philosopher and mathematician Bertrand Russell started Beacon Hill, a Progressive school near London.
 In 1930 he dispassionately analyzed his Beacon Hill experiment and cited some disadvantages of excessive freedom.
-After World War II, the life adjustment movement-an offshoot of Progressivism-brought forth outrage, particularly from Arthur Bestor, who wrote the best seller Educational Wastelands.
+After World War II, the life adjustment movement-an offshoot of Progressivism-brought forth outrage, particularly from Arthur Bestor, who wrote the best-seller Educational Wastelands.
 We will read and discuss the chapter "The Distinctive Function of Schools."